This handprint snowy owl craft is a fun winter activity for the kids to do at home or in the classroom!

 - Pencil

-- Snowy owl craft template (enter your email in the form at the end of this post to have the link sent to you)
+- Snowy owl craft template (unlock the image at the end of the post to go to the download page)

 Directions